LCPQ/qcmath/README.md

 ```
 Note that the whole self-energy is computed for this last scheme.

-The non-linear Eq~\eqref{eq:w_quasiparticle_equation_chap6} can be exactly transformed in a linear eigenvalue problem by use of the upfolding process\cite{Backhouse_2020a,Bintrim_2021,Monino_2022}.
+The non-linear quasiparticle equation can be exactly transformed in a linear eigenvalue problem by use of the upfolding process\cite{Backhouse_2020a,Bintrim_2021,Monino_2022}.
 For each orbital $p$, this yields a linear eigenvalue problem of the form
 ```math
 \mathbf{H}_{p} \cdot \mathbf{c}_{\nu} = \epsilon_{\nu}^{\text{QP}} \mathbf{c}_{\nu}
 ```